postman-open-technologies/linting-rules-v2/tests/src/README.md

-Spectral Testing libraries, all this should go into a dedicated repository
+Experimental Spectral Testing libraries, all this should go into a dedicated repository